 - Textured finger points provide slip resistance, grip, and safety.
 Protective finger guard.

 - Made from the highest quality Japanese steel which allows for easy maintenance and a razor-sharp edge

 Keep your microgreens in the refrigerator after harvest for proper storage.
 Don’t rinse the microgreens until you’re using them as they will store longer and prevent

 They will last around 3-7 days or more if stored properly.

 What Do Lentil Microgreens Taste Like?

-Lentil sprouts and microgreens (also known as lentil shoots) have a nutty, earthy taste that almost taste like peas.
-This makes them a great addition as a garnish to a tomato dish, as well as adding them into smoothies.
+Lentil sprouts and microgreens (also known as lentil shoots) have a nutty, earthy taste that almost tastes like peas.
+You can add them to any dish where you want a little kick of nutrients and a nutty flavor.